ART: Step-by-Step Guide

 Baseline Pelvic Ultrasound

-Around the time of your expected period, your physician will perform an ultrasound scan to examine the ovaries.
-If your physician detects a cyst, they may withhold further therapy until the cysts resolve spontaneously (usually in about a week).
+Around the time of your expected period or shortly thereafter, your medical practitioner will perform an ultrasound scan to examine the ovaries.
+If your physician detects a cyst, they may withhold further therapy until the cysts resolve .
 Occasionally, cyst aspiration (drainage) is recommended.
 This is a procedure in which your doctor inserts a fine needle connected to a syringe, guided by ultrasound, into the cyst.
 They may also perform a blood test (serum estradiol measurement) to confirm that the ovaries are properly suppressed.

 Step 2 - Ovarian Stimulation

 In general, ovarian stimulation begins after menstrual bleeding starts.
-Several similar medications may be used to stimulate follicle development: Bravelle®, Repronex®, Lupron®, Gonal-F®, Repronex® Follistim® Follistim AQ pen and Gonal-F RFF Pen.
-GnRH-antagonists (ganirelix acetate or cetrorelix acetate) (Antagon®, Cetrotide®) are another class of medications used to prevent premature ovulation and, in combination with an antagonist trigger, they may offer protection from severe ovarian hyperstimulation syndrome.
-They tend to be used for short periods of time in the late stages of ovarian stimulation.
+Several similar medications may be used to stimulate follicle development: Lupron®, Gonal-F®, Follistim®, Menopur®, Follistim AQ pen and Gonal-F RFF Pen.
+GnRH-antagonists (ganirelix acetate or cetrorelix acetate) (Antagon®, Cetrotide®, Orlissa®) are another class of medications used to prevent premature ovulation and, in combination with a GnRH agonist trigger (Lupron®) they may offer protection from severe ovarian hyperstimulation syndrome.
+GnRh-antagonists are typically used for short periods of time in the late stages of ovarian stimulation.
 There are several different types of stimulation protocols.
 Although all protocols more-or-less employ the same types of medications, specific protocols may help certain types of patients to have a better response than other types.
 It is, however, unrealistic to think that switching from one protocol to another will dramatically change a poorly responding patient to a highly responding patient.

 Step 3 - Monitoring of Follicle Development

-Follicuar development is monitored with a combination of vaginal ultrasound and hormone measurements (blood tests).
-These tests are performed frequently during the ART cycle, and the dose of medication might be adjusted in an effort to improve follicular development.
+Follicular development is monitored with a combination of vaginal ultrasound and serum estradiol measurements (blood tests).
+These tests are performed frequently during the ART cycle, and the dose of medication might be adjusted to improve follicular development.
 The amount of medication prescribed also depends upon the results of the blood tests and ultrasound exams.

-Step 4 - Final Oocyte Maturation and hCG Administration
+Step 4 - Final Oocyte Maturation with either Leuprolide acetate or hCG Administration

-Human chorionic gonadotropin (hCG) (Profasi®, Novarel®, Pregnyl®, Ovidrel®) is a hormonal drug that stimulates the final maturation of the oocytes.
-Determining the proper day for hCG administration is critical.
-The time of the injection determines when the egg retrieval will be scheduled.
-Some protocols using GnRH antagonists use GnRH agonists to trigger the final maturation of oocytes.
+Both leuprolide acetate (Lupron®) and Human chorionic gonadotropin (hCG) (Profasi®, Novarel®, Pregnyl®, Ovidrel®) are hormonal drugs that stimulates the final maturation of the oocytes.
+Lupron triggers are less likely to cause ovarian stimulation syndrome due to its shorter half-life then hCG.
+The time of the trigger injection determines when the egg retrieval will be scheduled.
+Ovulation typically occurs 36-40 hours after the trigger injection of Lupron or hCG.

 Step 5 - Transvaginal Oocyte Retrieval